eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 We're excited to bring you the latest update to DataIntegration v23.3.2, featuring numerous enhancements, bug fixes, and deprecations.

-v23.3.2 of eccenca DataIntegration ships the following fixes:
+v23.3.2 of DataIntegration ships the following fixes:

 -   Entities with values larger than 65k cannot be serialized.
 -   JSON property path evaluation fails for missing key.

-v23.3.1 of eccenca DataIntegration ships the following improvements:
+v23.3.1 of DataIntegration ships the following improvements:

 -   Workflow operator validates XML datasets against a provided XML Schema.
 -   Support entering a custom ID when cloning a project or project task.
 -   "Evaluate Template" operator has a new option for evaluating the template on the entire input set at once.

-v23.3.1 of eccenca DataIntegration ships the following fixes:
+v23.3.1 of DataIntegration ships the following fixes:

 -   Long task parameter values cannot be fully seen in task config preview.
 -   Project export does not fail if project files cannot be read.